swflynn/Chem131_UCI/README.md

 ## Material Usage:
 Please feel free to use and reproduce any of the resources on this page, given you provide proper reference and/or citation to the material.
 All Lecture Notes have been made with permission of the Lecturer, and are my adaptation of the topics covered.
-Any problems taken/adapted from textbooks will include reference to the book from which it came, I do not claim any rights to these materials.
+Any problems taken/adapted from textbooks will include reference to the book from which it came, I do not claim any rights to these materials (the solutions/programs are my understadning of the topic).

 ## Author:
 Shane Flynn and contributers, 2016 - UCI